The logo is a pig framed between two angle brackets.

 content-type="xml html"/>

 Ports have a name through which they are identified in the pipeline.
 You can set the port name by assigning the name attribute.
 If your pipeline contains multiple inputs or outputs, you must specify the primary input or output port respectively by adding primary="true".
-By default a port expects one document.
+A port expects one document by default.
 If you want a port to accept zero or more documents, you must set sequence="true".
 The content-type attribute controls that only documents matching these MIME types are allowed to pass through that port.
 The port attribute is required, the other attributes are optional.

 Setting data sources